 Mr. Dickerson retired from the United States Air Force after twenty years of service.
 He is married to his high school sweetheart and the father of two wonderful children.

-David is part of DIG (Deaf in Government), where he served as a policy chairperson and as the president of the organization.
-DIG empowers Deaf and Hard of Hearing Federal Employees to overcome communication barriers, resolve accessibility issues, and promotes a fully inclusive work environment through networking and fostering professional growth.
-Some of David’s accomplishments are initiating a workforce complaint program, developing a training program that fosters promotion in the federal government, establishing partnerships with different organizations, and creating networking and mentoring opportunities.
+Additionally, David served as President of DIG (Deaf in Government) from 2014 to 2018.
+DIG empowers Deaf and Hard of Hearing Federal Employees to overcome communication barriers, resolve accessibility issues, and promote a fully inclusive work environment through networking and fostering professional growth.
+Some of David's accomplishments are initiating a workforce complaint program, developing a training program that promotes career development in the federal government, establishing partnerships with different organizations, and creating networking and mentoring opportunities.

 Strategist